What Is Payment Suppression in New Construction?

 Why It Matters

 Once you have paid in full and closed, your leverage to get the builder to complete work drops significantly.
-Before closing, the builder is motivated to address your concerns to complete the sale.
+Before closing, an outstanding sale gives you leverage — the builder has not yet collected the purchase price and the deal can still fall through.
 After closing, you are just another warranty claim.

 Payment suppression removes your most powerful negotiating tool: the ability to hold money until the work is done.